FTO gene

-Fat mass and obesity-associated protein also known as alpha-ketoglutarate-dependent dioxygenase FTO is an enzyme that in humans is encoded by the FTO gene located on chromosome 16.
-As one homolog in the AlkB family proteins, it is the first mRNA demethylase that has been identified.
+Fat mass and obesity-associated protein, also known as alpha-ketoglutarate-dependent dioxygenase FTO, is an enzyme that in humans is encoded by the FTO gene located on chromosome 16.
+As one homolog in the AlkB family proteins, it is the first messenger RNA (mRNA) demethylase that has been identified.
 Certain alleles of the FTO gene appear to be correlated with obesity in humans.

 Function

 The amino acid sequence of the transcribed FTO protein shows high similarity with the enzyme AlkB which oxidatively demethylates DNA.
 FTO is a member of the superfamily of alpha-ketoglutarate-dependent hydroxylase, which are non-heme iron-containing proteins.
-Recombinant FTO protein was first discovered to catalyze demethylation of 3-methylthymine in single-stranded DNA, and 3-methyluridine in single-stranded RNA, with low efficiency.
+Recombinant FTO protein was first discovered to catalyse demethylation of 3-methylthymine in single-stranded DNA, and 3-methyluridine in single-stranded RNA, with low efficiency.
 The nucleoside N6-methyladenosine (m6A), an abundant modification in RNA, was then found to be a major substrate of FTO.
 The FTO gene expression was also found to be significantly upregulated in the hypothalamus of rats after food deprivation and strongly negatively correlated with the expression of orexigenic galanin-like peptide which is involved in the stimulation of food intake.

 Increases in hypothalamic expression of FTO are associated with the regulation of energy intake but not feeding reward.

-People with two copies of the risk allele for the rs9939609 single nucleotide polymorphism (SNP) showed differing neural responses to food images via fMRI.
+People with two copies of the risk allele for the rs9939609 single-nucleotide polymorphism (SNP) showed differing neural responses to food images via fMRI.
 However, rs9939609's association with FTO is controversial, and may actually affect another gene, called Iroquois homeobox protein 3 (IRX3).